tmahlburg/bin/README.md

 To help you, I made a list with short descriptions of the scripts, that are useful for others.
 ### The most universally useful
 - **alpine-sysinfo** - a nice looking sysinfo script, specifically for alpine linux.
-- **limout** - acts as filter for stdout.
-It limits every line of your shell output at 80 (or almost any other amount of) characters and breaks the line intelligent at the last whitespace.
-The purpose is increased readability for text output in your terminal.
 - **benchscript** - allows you to launch an application multiple times trough a terminal of your choosing, and times that process.
 Note that the launches application needs to close itself.
 - **create_script.sh** - prints the skeleton of a shellscript to stdout.
 - **maintenance.sh** - combines different tasks of system maintenance on an arch, manjaro or voidlinux system.
 It can automate package- and mirror-related tasks as well as generating a report on the general system health/status.